Pacific Challenge

 The 1996 Pacific Challenge was a rugby league tournament held between Pacific teams.
 The tournament was played over eight days and in six countries.
-It featured an uneven draw with every team playing twice, except for Tonga and the New Zealand XIII side who both played three times, and no final.
+It featured an uneven draw with every team playing twice, except for Tonga and the New Zealand Residents side who both played three times, and no final.

 Background

 The tournament was a hastily arranged replacement for the cancelled 1996 Pacific Cup which eventually took place as the 1997 Oceania Cup.
 The tournament was held during the Superleague war that was severely affecting international rugby league at this time.